Free U.S. Shipping & Lifetime Warranty For All Endura Flap Pet Doors

 Can a large dog and a cat use the same double flap Endura Flap Dog Doors for Walls?

-We recommend cats use the small flap size since the larger flaps might be difficult for them to push through.
-However, if you have cats and dogs sharing a Endura Flap wall mount pet door, you can decrease the magnetic resistance of the threshold on large and extra-large sizes making it easier for a cat to use.
-For small or medium pet doors you can offset the magnets slightly which can also decrease the magnetic strength.
+We recommend cats use the small flap since the larger flaps might be difficult for them to push through.
+However, if you have cats and dogs sharing an Endura Flap wall mount, you can decrease the magnetic resistance of the large flap's threshold to make it easier for cats to use.
+For small or medium pet doors, you can offset the magnets slightly to decrease the magnetic strength.

 How do I know what flap size will fit my dog?

-When installing the Endura Flap wall mount doggie door you want it to clear the top of your dog's back by at least 1".
+A perfectly fitted pet door will clear the top of your dog's back by at least 1".
 You also want the step over to be comfortable, no more than 1/3 your pet's shoulder height.
 Lastly, you want the width to allow your pet to go through without touching the sides, so about 1" wider than them.

 Is the flap flexible?
 Seems like it would trap a dog if it backed up.